Hafifahussein/Code-challenge-1/README.md

 ## ⚙️ How to Use

-> These scripts use `prompt()` for input.
-Run them in a browser console.
+1. Open the repository folder.
+2. Choose a challenge (`chai.js`, `fare.js`, or `fee.js`).

-1. Open a `.js` file in your browser's Developer Tools console.
+3. Open the file in your browser's Developer Console (`F12` > Console tab).
+4. Paste the code, hit Enter, and respond to the prompt.
-2. Follow the prompt and check the console for results.
+5. Check the console for output.

 ## 👨‍💻 Author
 Hafifa Hussein